 NATALIE: OK.
 So we'll need to think about our interview questions and fix times and places for the meetings.
 It's all going to take a lot of time.

 DAVE: Mmm.
-And if we can, we should ask our interviewees if they can (7) some numerical data that we can add to support our findings.
+And if we can, we should ask our interviewees (4)

 NATALIE: And photographs?